jdevoo/twecoll/README.md

 ```

 This generates a jdevoo.gml file in Graph Model Language.
 If you have installed the python version of igraph, a .png file will also be generated with a visualization of the GML data.
 You can also use other packages to visualize your GML file, e.g. Gephi.
-The GML file will include friends and followers as properties.
-If followers is not zero, the friends-to-followers and listed-to-followers ratios will be calculated.
+The GML file will include friends, followers, memberships and statuses counts as properties.
+If followers count is not equal to zero, the friends-to-followers and listed-to-followers ratios will be calculated.

 ## Usage